tammergalal/katacoda-scenarios/canary-deploy-tracking/step3.md

 Now you can deploy what is hopefully going to be a minor update that gives your end user the latency they deserve!
 Apply the `1.2` manifest using `kubectl apply -f k8s-yaml-files/advertisements.yaml`{{execute}}.

-Just like earlier, you can use `kubectl get all`{{execute}} to get the status of all of your kubernetes resources and ensure that the new `advertisements-canary` service is fully up and running.
-Once it is, open the [APM > Traces](https://app.datadoghq.com/apm/traces) page and on the left-hand menu under `Service` choose `advertisements`.
+Just like earlier, you can use `kubectl get deployment -n advertisements-canary`{{execute}} to get the status of the new `advertisements-canary` deployment.
+Once it is running, open the [APM > Traces](https://app.datadoghq.com/apm/traces?env=ruby-shop) page and on the left-hand menu under `Service` choose `advertisements`.
 Below that click the `Version` drop down and click `1.2`.
 Once traces start flowing in that means we are getting traffic to this newer deployment.

 ![Service > Version](./assets/advertisementsv12_traces.png)